-So instead of making the goal about something as vague as “being visible”, set out with the intention of making a difference to a specific number of people this month – what if you set out to make a difference to 1,000 people this month?
+Instead of making the goal about something as vague as “being visible”, set out with the intention of making a difference to a specific number of people this month – what if you set out to make a difference to 1,000 people this month?
 Or even 200?

 Or what if you could aim to make a genuine difference to just one person a day for the rest of this month?

 What difference would that make to the action that you take in your business?
-And to how it feels?

 What one thing will you do today to get your message out there?